sarahliz24/srs-training-tracker/README.md

 ## Validator Testing

-The code was regularly tested using the Code Institute PEP Validator substitute:
+The code was regularly tested using the Code Institute PEP Validator substitute
-<a href="https://pep8ci.herokuapp.com/" target="_blank">CI Python Linter</a>
+<a href="https://pep8ci.herokuapp.com/" target="_blank">CI Python Linter</a>.
+All tests passed with no warnings or errors.

 <details><summary>CI Python Linter Results</summary>
     <img src="docs/screenshots/py_linter_results.png">